How can the guest experience strengthen loyalty?

 After the stay

 As we often state in our articles, post-stay communication demands all your attention because it determines your long-term relationship with the guest.
-Again, collecting guest feedback (and responding to it) gives you an opportunity to gain their loyalty, improve your operations and increase your visibility on the major platforms like TripAdvisor and Google.
+Again, collecting guest feedback (and responding to it) gives you an opportunity to gain their loyalty.
+But also improve your operations and increase your visibility on the major platforms like TripAdvisor and Google.
 The loyalty aspect comes through in the fact that you have the privilege of being able to continue the conversation with the guest, particularly by email, by occasionally sending them promotions and offers, thus ensuring you secure direct bookings.

 So, those are the different stages in the guest journey.
 Let’s now take a closer look at personalising the guest experience, and the opportunities available to you.